Enrichment

 Readers Group

-This weekly pull-out class for grades 2 (last half of the year), 3 and 4 focuses on extending and deepening student's love of literature.
+This weekly pull-out class for highly engaged students from grades 2 (last half of the year), 3 and 4 focuses on extending and deepening their ability to critically analyze literature.
 Participation requires high levels of success on standardized academic assessments, current performance, and teacher recommendations.
-Students may enter this program at any time throughout the year if they meet these expectations.
 Continued inclusion requires participation, student motivation and preparedness.

 Writers Group